MiggiV2/easy-post/content/matrix-mvp.md

+---
+title: "Matrix Declassified"
+date: "2025-12-21"
-# Matrix Declassified: Why Your Recovery Key is the Real MVP
+description: "Why Your Recovery Key is the Real MVP."
+---

 Let's talk about the elephant in the encrypted room.
 You just set up a new Matrix client (maybe Element X, because you're fancy like that), and you're staring at two buttons: "Verify with another device" or "Use Recovery Key."